 If some of my meanderings into Milwaukee’s finest and most interesting buildings have led me to drop my jaw in surprise, once in a while, stepping inside almost queers the deal.
 If the exterior of the neo-Gothic German-English Academy, 1020 N. Broadway, wasn’t such a stunner, it might include itself among the latter.

-These days, the former schoolhouse – which has also been home to a furniture retailer, offices and the Milwaukee School of Engineering, which currently owns the building – anchors the south end of an MSOE parking lot that is bookended on the north by Herman P. Schnetzky’s weighty romanesque masterpiece at 1120 N. Broadway, erected as the Blatz Brewery offices and now housing MSOE offices.
+These days, the former schoolhouse – which has also been home to a furniture retailer, offices and the Milwaukee School of Engineering, which currently owns the building, as well as being the birthplace of Milwaukee Public Museum – anchors the south end of an MSOE parking lot that is bookended on the north by Herman P. Schnetzky’s weighty romanesque masterpiece at 1120 N. Broadway, erected as the Blatz Brewery offices and now housing MSOE offices.